As you are reading this post, you probably are in need of compelling content.

 And then they’ll deliver.

-These are the exemplary rates of freelancers from Upwork:
+These are the exemplary rates for freelancers from Upwork:

 Obviously, it all depends on the project that you have.
-These people will charge differently for content for multiple landing pages and differently for a single blog post.
+These people will charge differently for multiple landing pages and differently for a single blog post.

 If you’re here, it means you already found one.

 Here at GamerSEO, we provide high-quality services for businesses revolving around gaming.
-However, as an SEO agency, compelling content is not the only thing we can do for our customers.
-Check out our products and services right now!
+Check out our products, as we are an SEO and marketing agency and quality content is not the only thing we can produce for our customers.

 Freelance Copywriting

-If all you need is a good copy or a freelance writer, you should try the biggest platforms:
+If all you need is a good copy or a freelance writer, you should try the biggest ones:

 Full-time Copywriting

-Does your business need something more than a sales letter for the customers or a Facebook post from time to time?
-It means you should hire a proper long-term worker.
-To find one, here are the best options:
+If your business needs something more than a sales letter for the customers or a Facebook post from time to time (meaning you need a proper long-term worker writing for you), these are the best options:

 SEO Agencies

-If your project involves content planning, writing, publishing, and auditing, you may want to turn to an SEO agency.
+If you need a different type of product, for example your project involves content planning, writing, publishing, and auditing, you may want to turn to an SEO agency.
 Most of them (like us) will provide complex solutions for all types of businesses.

 Do you know any better places to find a quality writer?
 Share it with us in the comment section, and we’ll update the article.